 What I thought was strange and never could figure out was the number of doors leading into a public restroom.
 Lots of them had multiple doors to go through to access the restroom area.
 Some had hallways or steps between multiple doors.
 Has anyone seen more than 3 doors to get to the toilet?

 It’s vacation.
 You’re bound to do some shopping.

 Oxford Street has a ton of shops.
 We found multiple stores with a variety of casual sneakers or “trainers”.
 There seemed to be more shoe stores than we have in the States.
-Mr. PC ended up coming home with 3 pair.
+My husband ended up coming home with 3 pairs.
 Lillywhite’s and Sports Direct are good options for that.

 Apple Market in Covent Garden has a nice selection of vendors selling handmade items.
 We ate breakfast here and bought some presents to bring back.
 I got a pretty ring too.
 Which I accidentally smashed beyond repair 6 months later when we built our closet.
 Neal’s Yard and Carnaby are also cool spots to mosey around.